yahyaayman55/formula/docs/events.md

 )
 ```

-All callbacks should be created within `Formula.evaluate` block.
+All callbacks should be created within `Formula.evaluate` block where we create the `FormRenderModel`.

 ```kotlin
 override fun evaluate(input: Input, state: State, context: FormulaContext): ... {
   return Evaluation(